zarpafantasma/corpus_rythmos/I- Scientific_Papers/005-en_US-Black_Holes_RTM.md

 - **Level–slope disentanglement.** Redshift/kinematics change the **intercept** but not the **slope** at fixed location.
 However, imperfect control of $`(r,\theta,\Omega)`$ can leak level effects into slope estimates.
 Remedy: narrow annuli, multi-radius design, and explicit $`\mathcal{Z}(r,\theta,\Omega)`$ nuisance modeling (§2.4, §4.4).

 - **Classical transport look-alikes.** In some regimes, classical transport can produce slopes near 1 (ballistic) or 2 (diffusive).
-A **null RTM** outcome is exactly that: **no** slope evolution with radius/confinement and slopes clustering around those classical values—this is a legitimate **non-detection**, not a failure of analysis.
+A **null RTM** outcome is exactly that: **no** slope evolution with radius/confinement and slopes clustering around those classical values, this is a legitimate **non-detection**, not a failure of analysis.

 **5.4 What would falsify the high-α interpretation here**